0racle/p6-dately/README.md

 say $dt.hms;      # 15:43:21
 say $dt.hms(','); # 15,43,21
 say $dt.time;     # 15:43:21    [ same as .hms() with no arg ]
-say $dt.meridiem; # PM

 say $dt.cdate;    # Wed Oct  5 15:43:21 2016

-# These 2 are used for formatting later, but you can use them if you like
+# These ones are used for formatting later, but you can use them if you like

 say $dt.yr;       # 16          [ 2-digit year ]
 say $dt.clock;    # 3           [ hour as per clock face }]
+say $dt.meridiem; # PM
 ```

 The default date and time separators can be redefined.